openturns/openturns/python/doc/developer_guide/sphinx_documentation.rst

     OT_Distribution_doc
     ...

-and it is then only being referred to in the :file:`Distribution_doc.i.in` SWIG header file::
+and it is then only being referred to in the :file:`Distribution_doc.i` SWIG header file::

     ...